I remember how sad it was to look out the window and see what had happened to the tulips, daffodils and peonies as a result of a late freeze.

 But my thoughts quickly turned to those who had likely suffered greater losses ... those who had fruit trees budding and blossoming, for example.

-And then, as if to console me, this poem came to mind.
+And then, as if to console me, today's poem came to mind.

 It was written at the end of a season, rather than the beginning, and it paid tribute to a good year in which no late frost had occurred, in which we had enjoyed watching the flowers, from their first shoots breaking through the soil, to their greening and blossoming, and, finally, as the season came to a close, their departure.